K.i.d.s.! The Ten Laws of Being a Toddler

 The fifth law of being a toddler: When you learn to turn the doorknob and open up doors, you will develop the undeniable, insatiable urge to open and close (read: slam shut) every door in the house over and over again no matter who is sleeping or taking a nap.

-The sixth law of being a toddler: Screaming, not just crying, will get you anything you want.
+The sixth law of being a toddler: Screaming, not just crying, will get you anything you want (in most cases).
 Simply drop to the floor, wherever you are, and scream.
 You can also kick and flail about for added drama.
 This law is especially effective on Grandparents, they are helpless under it's powers.

 The seventh law of toddlerdom: If you have been drawing/coloring for more than 5 minutes and no one is paying attention to you, it is absolutely expected of you, no, required of you, to then begin drawing on the walls.
 You are to continue this until someone notices.
 Repeat as needed to get attention.